rudy35hernandez/nodela/README.md

 So far the app allows users to post stories, look at the feed for all users' stories, and you can click on each story individually to visit its page and leave a comment for the post.
 I will add a like button for stories in the near future, and there will also be some visual changes to the comment and story divs.

+## Lesson/Lessons learned:
+I learned how important it is to plan your schemas before diving into a project.
+The database structure is vital to effectively grab and use the data that is stored.
+One example I have of this, is the issue I had with comments on my project.
+I was unable to separate comments by users when I had my comment object inside my posts/story objects.
+Creating an entirely new schema for comments created an ID for each comment made, which created a method for me to pinpoint specific comments and do what I wanted with them.
+There were other things that I learned, but this so far has been my biggest takeaway.

 Fractal by HTML5 UP